brey/pyPoseidon/README.md

 In the Notebooks pypath_magic is used to load local modules.
 In order to use the scipts however add the /src/ and /util/ folder to PYTHONPATH

+* Related to Cython

+For compiling the cython module redtoreg.pyx it might be required to set the path for the numpy headers like

+export CFLAGS='-I/usr/local/lib/python2.7/site-packages/numpy/core/include:$CFLAGS'

+This is done only once.

 ### Prerequisities

 DELFT3D needs to be compiled for your system.
 You can download it from http://oss.deltares.nl/web/delft3d/source-code.
 Follow the instruction therein.